tapfortap/Documentation/AndroidIntegrationGuide.md

 ```

 ## Step 6 - Display Ads
-Adding a banner Ad to a `RelativeLayout`
+Adding a banner to a `RelativeLayout`

 ```xml
 <?xml version="1.0" encoding="utf-8"?>